Can I Diagnose Myself?

 • Ultrasound

 Similar to the ultrasound exam used on pregnant women.
 Ultrasound gives a shadowy black and white picture.
-The result is operator dependent, meaning it depends on who is doing it.

 • CT scan